AlexTo/simplywall/README.md

 ##### 5. GraphQL API Micro Services

 The API supports GraphQL for minimal bandwidth consumption.
-The clients only need to request for necessary data and that could make a huge different in the context of mobile applications with low bandwidth.
+The clients only need to request for necessary data and that could make a huge difference in the context of mobile applications with low bandwidth.

 ##### 6. Frontend